devilkinplusplus/Caching.Test/README.md

 # Methods
 The following methods have been implemented for Distributed caching:

-* Set() / SetAsync() - This test checks if data is correctly added to the distributed cache.
+* Set() / SetAsync() - This method checks if data is correctly added to the distributed cache.
-* Get() / GetAsync() - This test checks if data is correctly retrieved from the distributed cache.
+* Get() / GetAsync() - This method checks if data is correctly retrieved from the distributed cache.
-* RemoveAsync() - This test checks if data is correctly deleted from the distributed cache.
+* RemoveAsync() - This method checks if data is correctly deleted from the distributed cache.
-* SetStringAsync() - This test checks if string data is correctly added to the distributed cache.
+* SetStringAsync() - This method checks if string data is correctly added to the distributed cache.
-* GetStringAsync() - This test checks if string data is correctly retrieved from the distributed cache.
+* GetStringAsync() - This method checks if string data is correctly retrieved from the distributed cache.

 # Sliding Expiration